 I was really inspired seeing Caleb Smith complete some really long skates, most notably his recent ultra from San Francisco to L.A.
 That dude is a beast!
 Nicest guy too.
 Tracy White has also been a huge inspiration to me.
-He’s doing a lot for inline skating and has got me involved with a lot of different skating events.
-Oh and Tall Tone from Chicago too.
-He’s just the most inspiring human I’ve ever met and he shreds.
+He’s doing a lot for inline skating and has got me involved with many different skating events.
+Oh, and Tall Tone from Chicago too.
+He’s just the most inspiring human I’ve ever met, and he shreds.

 When did you begin planning your adventure?

 I had the idea a few months ago.
 I originally reached out to a few other guys and was thinking about making it a group skate.
-Then COVID-19 happened and all of my summer plans were cancelled.
+Then COVID-19 happened, and all of my summer plans were canceled.
 I basically called it off.
-I was furloughed from my job in March and I was skating just about everyday.
-My legs were starting to feel really good and the idea of the North Shore Ultra popped back into my head.
+I was furloughed from my job in March, and I was skating just about every day.
+My legs were starting to feel really good, and the idea of the North Shore Ultra popped back into my head.
 I didn’t have definite plans to do it until 2 days before I left.
 I spotted 4 days of good weather and just decided to go for it.

 Split Rock under the stars.

-Why did you decide on the North Shore of Minnesota as the route for you first ultra skate?
+Why did you decide on the North Shore of Minnesota as the route for your first ultra skate?

-I love going up to northern Minnesota to take photos and just be outside.
-The stars shine so bright that far north and if you’re lucky, you can catch a glimpse of the Aurora Borealis.
+I love going up to northern Minnesota to take photos and be outside.
+The stars shine so brightly that far north, and if you’re lucky, you can catch a glimpse of the Aurora Borealis.
 It’s one of the most beautiful and peaceful places in the state.
 Highway 61 runs along the shore of Lake Superior from the Canadian border to Duluth, MN.
 Bob Dylan has written songs about the scenic highway.
-The North Shore Inline Marathon, one of the biggest inline races in the country also takes place on scenic 61.
+The North Shore Inline Marathon, one of the biggest inline races in the country, also takes place on scenic 61.
 I thought it would be rad to skate the whole thing!

 A good portion of the route was on the shoulder of the highway.
 The pavement was smooth most of the time.
-There was a few stretches of uncomfortably narrow shoulder, but otherwise it was really good.
+There were a few stretches of the uncomfortably narrow shoulder, but otherwise, it was perfect.
 About a quarter of the skate was on the Gitchi-Gami State Trail.
 It starts and stops several times, but the longest stretch of continuous trail is about 20 miles long.
 The trails were absolutely amazing.
-It’s an ongoing project and there are plans to expand the trails in the future.
+It’s an ongoing project, and there are plans to expand the trails in the future.